ywen/pivotal_to_pdf/README.md

   $ [sudo] gem install pivotal_to_pdf

 ## USAGE
 First you need to create a .pivotal.yml under your home directory.
-No idea how you do this under Windows so no support to Windows yet
+On windows, have this file in %HOME%.pivotal.yml

 a sample .pivotal.yml: